JeonghunLee/JeonghunLee.github.io/docs/project_blogs_management.md

 <br>

 * **Purpose**
-Modularize and maintain JavaScript and CSS assets to optimize the Blogspot UI
+Modularize and maintain **JavaScript and CSS** assets to optimize the Blogspot UI
 while ensuring long-term maintainability and reusability.
+with Blogspot Layout

 <br>